SynBioDex/Excel-to-SBOL/README.md

 # Architecture

+The [repository architecture](https://github.com/SynBioDex/Excel-to-SBOL/wiki/5.-Excel2SBOL-Architecture#repository-architecture) is described in the wiki.

 This repository contains the [excel2sbol module](https://github.com/SynBioDex/Excel-to-SBOL/tree/master/excel2sbol/utils), [resources](https://github.com/SynBioDex/Excel-to-SBOL/tree/master/excel2sbol/resources) to use it (such as [templates](https://github.com/SynBioDex/Excel-to-SBOL/tree/master/excel2sbol/resources/templates)), and the [tests](https://github.com/SynBioDex/Excel-to-SBOL/tree/master/excel2sbol/tests) for all of the functions it contains.

 Excel-to-SBOL works by splitting the spreadsheet into three parts: